 No matter how your business goals change, your dispatch solution must meet them.
 This means that your system should be sufficiently agile and configurable to make it easy to integrate with new technology and processes.
 The last thing you want is to adopt a solution only to find a year down the line that changing business realities have made it obsolete or unworkable.

 Communication, coordination, and visibility

-An intelligent dispatch software makes sure that every team is in sync as part of a smart, integrated, ecosystem.
+An intelligent fleet dispatch software makes sure that every team is in sync as part of a smart, integrated, ecosystem.
 The teams in the delivery flow need to be informed when and where they need to be to ensure timely deliveries, and the back-office teams need to know what’s happening at each touchpoint.
 That means that drivers need to be instructed which hubs to pick orders from, the location of loading, and the day and time the package is needed.
 More than that, planners need to be able to pull information from different systems into one place to make smarter, more effective plans.

 Of course, it is also important for customers to know where their drivers and technicians are during the delivery.
 That means that your visibility and communication capabilities need to go beyond your four walls and extend to your customers.
 This should include emails, texts, and calls at various stages of the delivery process.
 It should include two-way communication.
 And it should include real-time order tracking on the day of delivery from the comfort of the customer’s own device.